-All you need to know: 2019’s Harvest Moon | EarthSky.org
+Harvest Moon 2021: All you need to know

 The bigger-than-usual size of a moon seen near the horizon is something else entirely.
 It’s a trick that your eyes are playing – an illusion – called the Moon Illusion.
 You can find many lengthy explanations of the Moon Illusion by doing an online search for those words.

-So watch for the Harvest Moon on September 13 or 14 … or any of the nights around then.
+So watch for the Harvest Moon in late September and early October … or any of the nights around then.

 By the way, more often than not, the September full moon is the Northern Hemisphere’s Harvest Moon.
-But if the full moon occurs in early October – as it did in 2017 and will again in 2020 – the October full moon is that year’s Harvest Moon.
+But if the full moon occurs in early October – as it did in 2020 – the October full moon is that year’s Harvest Moon.

-How did the Harvest Moon get its name?
 The shorter-than-usual lag time between moonrises around the full Harvest Moon means no long period of darkness between sunset and moonrise for days in succession.

-In the days before tractor lights, the lamp of the Harvest Moon helped farmers to gather their crops, despite the diminishing daylight hours.
+In the days before tractor lights, the lamp of the Harvest Moon helped farmers gather their crops despite the diminishing daylight hours.
 As the sun’s light faded in the west, the moon would soon rise in the east to illuminate the fields throughout the night.

 Who named the Harvest Moon?
 That name probably sprang to the lips of farmers throughout the Northern Hemisphere, on autumn evenings, as the Harvest Moon aided in bringing in the crops.